mendix/docs/content/refguide/how-to-create-your-own-documents.md

 ![](attachments/how-to-create-your-own-documents/06_GetLanguage.png)

-The next step is to use the *generate document* activity.
+The next step is to use the **Generate document** activity.
 Within this activity, you can use the available variables and select the document template to create the document.
 However, the document template does not exist yet, so you need to create it and place it in your folder:

 ![](attachments/how-to-create-your-own-documents/07_DocumentTemplateAdded.png)